 We first estimate the average policy effect across the post-policy years, allowing only a level shift in ES ratings (Column 1 of Table 2).
-Joining the Connect program increases a firm's ES rating by 14.1% on average post-policy.21 When firms exit, their ES ratings do not experience a drop in the first year but begin declining at 7.1% per year thereafter.
+Joining the Connect program increases a firm's ES rating by 14.1% on average post-policy.
+When firms exit, their ES ratings do not experience a drop in the first year but begin declining at 7.1% per year thereafter.
 Column 2 is the benchmark regression.
 ES ratings increase 16.3% in the first year and increase by 11.5% annually thereafter.
 When evaluated at the mean ES rating (6.22) in 2013, the last full year without the Connect program, this equals a jump of 1.01 and an annual increase of 0.72.
 This compares to an average annual increase in ES ratings of 0.74 across all firms before 2013.
-Although the significant uptake in HKF shareholdings did not occur until a couple of years after the Connect programs began (Figure 1), the immediate increase in ES performance may have resulted from firms' desire to immediately begin signalling to build foreign investors' confidence.
 The effect upon exiting (-9.2%) equals 0.57, evaluated at the mean in 2013.
 These results indicate that the Connect program led to increased ES ratings for firms, and that these increases began reversing if a firm left the program.

-Since inclusion in the Connect program is associated with financial characteristics, Column 3 checks robustness to controlling for changes in these characteristics around the policy by adding interactions of the financial covariates in X{it} with D_t to the benchmark regression.
+Since inclusion in the Connect program is associated with financial characteristics, Column 3 checks robustness to controlling for changes in these characteristics around the policy by adding interactions of the financial covariates in $X{it}$ with $D_t$ to the benchmark regression.
 This allows the covariates to have differential effects on ES ratings after the Connect program begins.
 The results are similar to those in the benchmark specification.
 Columns 4 and 5 repeat the benchmark regressions for the ENV and SOC sub-ratings.
 Although the estimates are statistically significant for both, the magnitudes are much larger for the ENV than the SOC sub-rating.
 The ENV sub-rating experiences an increase of 41.8% in the first year or 1.40 evaluated at the mean in 2013 (3.36).
 It then increases at 20.0% (0.67) per year.
-The SOC sub-rating increases by 10.0% (0.93) in the first year evaluated at the mean in 2013 (9.31) and it increases by 7.5% (0.70) per year thereafter.
-These compare to average annual increases of 0.51 for ENV and 0.99 for SOC prior to the Connect program.22
+The SOC sub-rating increases by 10.0% (0.70) per year thereafter.
+These compare to average annual increases of 0.51 for ENV and 0.99 for SOC prior to the Connect program.

-21We transform all PPML results to marginal effects throughout the paper.
+&lt;sup>21We transform all PPML results to marginal effects throughout the paper.